 Stock Up On Supplies Then Enjoy A Beautiful Michigan Fall

-With preparedness on the brain, fall is the perfect time to develop an emergency weather kit for you and your family.
+Fall is the perfect time to develop an emergency weather kit for you and your family.
 In addition to blankets, you should gather spare batteries, a battery-operated radio, and flashlights.
 Purchase a first-aid kit from the store and stock it with extra supplies like tweezers, scissors, and cleansing agents.

 For food, think non-perishable items like dry cereal, canned fruits and vegetables, and granola bars.
 Also, consider the medication needs of family members, and store three gallons of water per person.
 Don’t forget your pets!
 They’ll also need extra food and water.
 Store your supplies in air-tight plastic containers where they are easily accessible.